CNSP-Workshop/CNSP-resources/docs/howtoPage.rst

 Setting up your data
 ********************
-This section will guide you through the process of setting up a new datase so that it can be analysed with the CNSP resources using MATLAB scripts or a `GUI <guiPage>` that can be used without MATLAB.
+This section will guide you through the process of setting up a new datase so that it can be analysed with the CNSP resources using MATLAB scripts or a `GUI <guiPage.rst>`_ that can be used without MATLAB.